Saturday, October 5, 2024

 Helene May Effect Trump's Election Chances

 The devastating hurricane Helene struck a wide swath of the southeastern U.S., causing extensive damage to buildings, roads and infrastructure.
-Thousands of people have been displaced, and perhaps hundreds died.
+Thousands of people have been displaced, and hundreds have died.
 FEMA and state and local organizations have been working around the clock to assist the residents of the affected areas.
 But one fact stands out, according to Politico.
 Much of the regions hit in Georgia and North Carolina are Republican strongholds that voted for the Malignant Loser, and may affect turnout for him:

 "Hurricane Helene hit especially hard in heavily Republican areas of Georgia and North Carolina — a fact that could work to Donald Trump’s disadvantage in the two swing states.